 Home Care Instructions

-- What to do if you're waiting for COVID-19 test results in Hmong (PDF)
+- What to Do While You Wait for a COVID-19 Test Result: Hmong (PDF)

-- What to do if you're waiting for COVID-19 test results in Somali (PDF)
+- What to Do While You Wait for a COVID-19 Test Result: Somali (PDF)

-- What to do if you're waiting for COVID-19 test results in Spanish (PDF)
+- What to Do While You Wait for a COVID-19 Test Result: Spanish (PDF)

 Health care providers should review with their patients the following CDC recommendations for the home care of patients being evaluated for COVID-19 who do not need to be hospitalized.